A Coalition to Buttress PNGIMR

 Thanks to the generous contributions of the Buttressing Coalition members and the Indo-Pacific Centre for Health Security, PNGIMR made significant infrastructure improvements and supported our early career researchers.
 Highlights included renovation of the administration and project building in Port Moresby; repairs and renovation to PNGIMR buildings in Maprik, East Sepik; major upgrades of IT services in the Goroka headquarters and improved reliability of electrical power supply in the Yagaum facility outside of Madang.
 View a presentation of the activities, presented at the 2021 Annual Meeting, here.

-The Buttressing Coalition is governed by Professor William Pomat (Director, PNGIMR) and Co-chair Professor John Kaldor (Program Head, Kirby Institute).
+The Buttressing Coalition is chaired by Professor William Pomat (Director, PNGIMR) and Co-chair Professor John Kaldor (Program Head, Kirby Institute).
 An Executive Committee meets quarterly to oversee the use of the Fund and to identify other strategies to support PNGIMR.
-Members of the Executive Committee in 2020 were
+Members of the Executive Committee in 2021 were:

 - Dr Manuel Hetzel, Swiss Tropical and Public Health Institute